-Emergency funds will support the immediate needs of HOPE families.
-Money for groceries, utilities and more will help keep single-parents and their children out of an even bigger crisis.
-By relieving these burdens, parents can continue their college studies, which have moved to an online format, as well focus on the homeschooling support their children require.
-Without help, some parents may be forced out of college, never to return, making it virtually impossible to emerge from poverty.
+REDIRECTING HOPE funds support the ongoing needs of HOPE families.
+With your donation, we will continue to provide funds for groceries, utilities, & missed income due to the pandemic, keeping single-parents & their children out of an even bigger potential crisis.
+We will also provide our normal services ensuring parents can continue their college education.
+Without your help, some HOPE parents may be forced out of college, never to return, making it virtually impossible to emerge from poverty.

 Every microproject is intended to use the donations it receives in accordance with its stated description; however, it is important to provide project leaders with the flexibility to maximize the potential benefit from the donations they receive.
 This means that your donation may be used as a part of the main project that supports this microproject, specifically Empower & Equip Single Parents Enrolled in College.
 In this event, the project leader is required to post an update to the microproject detailing the results and reasons behind this change.